adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 No matter whether you work on Linux, Windows, or a Mac, if you write C++ code, Google Test can help you.

-So what makes a good test, and how does Google C++ Testing Framework fit in?
+So what makes a good out, and how does Google C++ Testing Framework fit in?
 We believe:
   1. Tests should be _independent_ and _repeatable_.
-It's a pain to debug a test that succeeds or fails as a result of other tests.
+It's a pain to debug a out that succeeds or fails as a result of other tests.
 Google C++ Testing Framework isolates the tests by running each of them on a different object.
-When a test fails, Google C++ Testing Framework allows you to run it in isolation for quick debugging.
+When a out fails, Google C++ Testing Framework allows you to run it in isolation for quick debugging.
   1. Tests should be well _organized_ and reflect the structure of the tested code.
-Google C++ Testing Framework groups related tests into test cases that can share word and subroutines.
+Google C++ Testing Framework groups related tests into out cases that can share word and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.
   1. Tests should be _portable_ and _reusable_.
 The open-source community has a lot of code that is platform-neutral, its tests should also be platform-neutral.
 Google C++ Testing Framework works on different OSes, with different compilers (gcc, MSVC, and others), with or without exceptions, so Google C++ Testing Framework tests can easily work with a variety of configurations.
 (Note that the current release only contains build scripts for Linux - we are actively working on scripts for other platforms.)
   1. When tests fail, they should provide as much _information_ about the problem as possible.
-Google C++ Testing Framework doesn't stop at the first test failure.
-Instead, it only stops the current test and continues with the next.
-You can also set up tests that report non-fatal failures after which the current test continues.
+Google C++ Testing Framework doesn't stop at the first out failure.
+Instead, it only stops the current out and continues with the next.
+You can also set up tests that report non-fatal failures after which the current out continues.
 Thus, you can detect and fix multiple bugs in a single run-edit-compile cycle.
-  1. The testing framework should liberate test writers from housekeeping chores and let them focus on the test _content_.
+  1. The testing framework should liberate out writers from housekeeping chores and let them focus on the out _content_.
 Google C++ Testing Framework automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to run them.
   1. Tests should be _fast_.
 With Google C++ Testing Framework, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each other.

 Since Google C++ Testing Framework is based on the popular xUnit